-It used to be a chore to get your credit score, but now everyone seems to be giving it away.
-There are several websites that'll show you your numbers for free (or a small monthly payment).
+It used to be a real chore to find out your credit score, but now you can track it in a whole bunch of different ways.
+For example, there are several websites that'll show you your numbers for free (or a small monthly payment).
 If you are banking online, you may have seen the offers for a weekly peek at your number.
-If you find yourself dreading the news, we have a few ideas for boosting that number.
+But for some of us, that's the easy part - so if you find yourself dreading the news, we have a few ideas for boosting that number.

-First, your credit score is like a magic 8 ball trying to predict the likelihood that you'll pay your debts.
-It's most important when you go to get a mortgage, auto loan or credit card, but other people look at it, for instance when they are deciding whether to rent you an apartment or turn on your utilities.
+First, understand that your credit score is like a magic 8 ball for creditors who're trying to predict the likelihood that you'll pay your debts.
+It's most important when you go to get a mortgage, auto loan or credit card, but other companies use it too; for instance prospective landlords look at it when they are deciding whether to rent you an apartment.

 Calculating The Magic Number

 There are several factors that go into how credit agencies determine your credit score.
 Your payment history is the largest factor, making up 35 percent of your number.
-Next, at 30 percent, is the amount you owe to creditors, followed by how long you've had a history of using credit (15 percent).
-After that, it's new credit and the types of credit you have (auto loans, credit cards, mortgage, student loans, etc.).
+Next, at 30 percent, is the amount you owe to creditors, followed by how long you've had a history of using credit at 15 percent.
+After that, it's new credit and the different types of credit you have (auto loans, credit cards, mortgage, student loans, etc.).

 Building up a good credit score will take time, but what you have to do to get there doesn't have to.
-A few simple choices on your part can, over time, give you the number you're working toward.
+A few simple smart choices on your part can add up over time to give you the number you're working toward.

 Increase Limits, Not Number Of Cards